wp-plugins/imsupporting/readme.txt

 == Changelog ==

+= 2.4 =
+* Added free for 3 months, pay with a tweet

 = 2.3 =
 * Easier installation screens and information.
 Simply get a chat account (free) and login to get your siteid.